-An economical, entry level, micro-sized, portable reverse osmosis system, 75 gallons per day solution.
-Includes KDF85/carbon filter and 75 GPD membrane.
-Also comes with garden hose connector, ¼" shut off valve, and pressure gauge.
-Features 2:1 drain to product water ratio for maximum efficiency.
+An economical, entry-level, micro-sized, portable reverse osmosis system.
+Includes KDF85/carbon filter and 75 GPD membrane, perfect for hydroponic gardens requiring up to 75 gallons per day.
 Check out these exclusive features, nothing else compares at this price:

 A: The system’s GPD capacity is achieved when you have the following conditions for your source water: 77°F, 500 ppm, 60 psi.
 If your source water is colder than this, or your inlet pressure is lower, or your PPMs are significantly higher, then you will experience less than the rated GPD flow rates.
 HydroLogic provides solutions to these less-than-desirable source water conditions.
 For instance, we have a pressure booster pump for low psi, pre-filtration for high PPMs, and cold water specific membranes.
 Call us at (888) 426-5644 for information.

 Q: Why has the flow rate of purified water slowed down over time?

 A: This can be due to multiple factors, such as clogged sediment or carbon pre-filter, clogged or fouled membrane, or changes to source water conditions.
 The quality of your water, frequency of use, and timeliness of pre-filter changes will determine how long your system performs at peak capacity.

 Q: Why have the PPMs of the purified water increased over time?

 A: This is typically due to deterioration of the membrane as a result of exposure to chlorine.
 The purpose of the carbon filter is to remove chlorine from the water.
 If it isn’t changed on schedule, chlorine will pass through to the membrane and degrade it, causing more water to flow out of the purified line and an increase in PPMs.